jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-34.md

 The contents show that Ibn Hisham has completely mastered the habit of philology as it had not been mastered (before) save by Sibawayh, Ibn Jinni, and people of their class, so greatly developed is his philological habit and so comprehensive is his knowledge and experience as regards the principles and details of philology.

-This proves that excellence (in scholarship) is not restricted to the ancients, 1138especially if (one considers) our remarks about the many obstacles (on the path to mastery of a science in modern times), which the great number of schools, methods, and works presents.
+This proves that excellence (in scholarship) is not restricted to the ancients, <!-- 1138 --> especially if (one considers) our remarks about the many obstacles (on the path to mastery of a science in modern times), which the great number of schools, methods, and works presents.
 No!
-"His excellence God bestows upon whomever He wants to."
-1139 (Ibn Hisham) is one of the rare wonders of the world.
+"His excellence God bestows upon whomever He wants to." <!-- 1139  -->

+Ibn Hisham is one of the rare wonders of the world.
 Otherwise, it is obvious that were the student to spend his entire lifetime on all these things, it would not be long enough for him to acquire, for instance, (a complete knowledge of) Arabic philology, which is (but) an instrument and means (for further studies).

-How, then, is it with the intended fruit (of study, the acquisition of thorough and comprehensive scholarship)?
-But "God guides whomever He wants to guide."
-114
+How, then, is it with the intended fruit (of study, the acquisition of thorough and comprehensive scholarship)? <!-- But "God guides whomever He wants to guide."
+114 -->

 ## 35. The great number of brief handbooks (available) on scholarly subjects is detrimental to (the process of) instruction